Sorbinichthys: Description

 Sorbinichthys was a small, deep-bodied fish with the larger of the two species, S. elusivo, only reaching a maximum length of 15 cm.
 Though the fish had deeper bodies, they were not as deep-bodied as members of Paraclupeidae with their maximal body depth being just under half of the standard length, similar to Diplomystus.
 Their pectoral fins are long, reaching towards the base of the pelvic fin, and located low on the flank with an enlarged second fin ray.
 The pelvic fins of Sorbinichthys are small and positioned at the midline of the dorsal fin.
 This dorsal fin is generally large and is located between the origins of the pectoral and anal fin origins, the second dorsal ray is elongated similar to the second ray of the pectoral fins.
 The anal fin of the fish is long is long with it being present on the majority of the area between the anal and caudal fin.
 The caudal fin is forked with procurrent rays being present on the upper and lower parts of the fin.
 Within the caudal fin, there is a very large "U" shaped diastema between the hypural 2 and 3.
 Scutes are located around the body of Sorbinichthys with a majority of them (25-30 scutes) being located between the skull and dorsal fin.
 These scutes are also located on the ventral midline (12-14 scutes) and in the postpelvic area (3 scutes).
 These scutes are wide with some having a spine towards the front.
-Like the rest of the body, the skull of Sorbinichthys is deep with it making up between 25-32% of the standard length.
+Like the rest of the body, the skull of Sorbinichthys is deep with it making up between 25 and 32% of the standard length.
 In both species, the parietal bones are small and reach the midline of the body.
 The maxilla of the fish is long and, like the rest of the jaws, has small teeth.
 Though incorrectly identified in the original description of the type species, the jaw of both species is articulated in line with the middle of the orbit.